Ph. D in Global Studies

 Graduates of the program will also demonstrate the following knowledge competencies:

-- Globally shared political, social, economic, cultural, artistic, environmental, and security issues.
+- Globally shared political, social, economic and security issues.

-- Current academic research in the fields covered by one of the program tracks (Security and Human Rights; Socio-Economic Development; or Comparative Cultures) as well as a broad familiarity with key topics in all three areas.
+- Current academic research in the fields covered by two of the program areas of study (Conflict, Cooperation, Security and Human Rights; International Political Economy, Trade and Development; or Theory in Global Studies) as well as a broad familiarity with key topics in all three areas.

 - An understanding of the key concepts, theories, and methodology in the new and emerging field of Global Studies.

-- An understanding of the diverse aspects of global civil society--such as political economy, relationships, security, human rights, religion, ethical and historical perspectives, artistic expression, culture, and environmental protection--that affect our contemporary world in significant ways.
+- An understanding of the diverse aspects of global civil society--such as political economy, security, human rights, religion, ethical and historical perspectives--that affect our contemporary world in significant ways.